 Weaknesses:

-Best for: Growing companies ready to invest in enterprise-grade conversational support.
+Best for: Growing companies ready to invest in production-ready conversational support.

 Kommunicate focuses on AI-first support with a strength in mobile app integration.
 The platform offers SDKs for iOS, Android, React Native, and Flutter.
 That makes it easy to embed chat directly in your mobile app, not just your website.
 For companies where the mobile app is the main customer touchpoint, this focus matters.